-When it comes to starting a business or social enterprise, there can be lots to learn and we’ve compiled a selection of helpful resources to get you going.
+When it comes to starting a business or social enterprise, there is lots to learn and discover.
+We have compiled a selection of helpful resources to get you going.

 Please feel free to download and use any of the materials you find below.
 And if you have any resources that you feel should be included, please let us know.

 Government Funded Loans for Start Ups - https://www.gov.uk/start-up-loans

 Fredericks Foundation - Fredericks is a Responsible Finance Provider that provides loans to people who want to set up a new business or maintain or expand an existing business.
 They are open to anyone who has a viable business proposition, but cannot obtain mainstream finance.
 Contact them today: http://www.fredericksfoundation.org/

 How-to guide: funding your social enterprise with and without money

 A step-by-step guide on how to fund your social enterprise, whether through initiative or investment

 HMRC Self-Employed Help Guide